DennisdelRioCarbo/Team-11/README.md

 #### Slide 3:
 - The Framingham risk score test is used to estimate the 10-year cardiovascular risk of an individual, using data from about 11,600 patients
 - Majority of the patients were at low risk, but there were 16% who were intermediate risk and 3% at high risk, with majority of the high risk being men

+#### Slide 4:
+- Some of the risk factors include an unhealthy diet, physical inactivity, tobacco use and harmful use of alcohol

+- These factors lead to obesity and raised blood pressure, blood glucose, blood lipids